TombstoneTumbleweedArt/import-ply-as-verts/README.md

 Which has proven _most_ frustrating for several years now.

-> Prior to this, a good workaround was to process the point cloud in MeshLab.
-I love MeshLab and use it often, but it is daunting at best.
-Furthermore, despite it being capable of importing a much wider variety of nonstandard PLY, MeshLab still strips out 'extra' data if the model is reexported.
-The <i>real</i> idea was to have native Blender import.
+Prior to this, a fair workaround was to process the point cloud in MeshLab.
+I love MeshLab and use it often.
+However, despite it being capable of importing a much wider variety of nonstandard PLY, MeshLab still strips out 'extra' data if the model is reexported.
+Ms. Katherine Jarvis of the <a href="https://hajim.rochester.edu/me/sites/sefkow/index.html">Triforce Institute for Multiphysics Modeling</a> needed to preserve additional simulation data.
+Her generous contributions to the codebase in the form of the <strong>Jarvis Parser&#8482;</strong> addresses that issue by neatly converting said data into Blender Attributes.
-> Recent functions added under the hood of the Realize Instances node suddenly dovetailed with a standalone instancing app I had been working on since 2017.
-Realizing that six nodes can replace my entire program, I cheerfully abandoned it and put full effort into the importer.

-The combined result is a completely new workflow for the point cloud enthusiast.

-# Result
+# Results

 > <i>(Left to Right, Back Row First)</i>